robji/service.3denabler.arduinoinfrared/README.md

 # Target Audience

 This is not a simple plug-and-play addon.
 If you intend to use this addon, you must have at least a basic understanding of Arduino and python code.
 You also need an Arduino, the corresponding USB cable, a 10uF or larger capacitor (if using volume command receiver), one or more infrared LEDs (can be salvaged from old remotes), and wire to dedicate to this project.
 This addon is presented as-is without any guarantees.
 It works on my Windows 10 machine with Kodi 16.1 on the Confluence skin and my Arduino Uno.
-I beleive it will work universally but it has not been tested on other configurations.
+I believe it will work universally but it has not been tested on other configurations.

 # Hardware Setup for Arduino Uno